Do I have to have an appointment?

 What is required for 24-48 hour FBI background check processing?

 In addition to your government issued ID (Driver’s License, State ID Card, Passport, Military ID Card, Other Government Issued ID with a photo), you must be able to provide your U.S. Social Security Number.
-Please note, we can only submit fingerprints to the FBI for processing if you are a U.S. citizen or permanent resident; for everyone else you must submit your request directly to the FBI.
+Please note, we can only submit fingerprints to the FBI for expedited processing if you are a U.S. citizen or permanent resident.
+We can still process the FBI background checks for everyone else with results returned within 2-4 weeks.

 Can I challenge my FBI record?